 Prior to being elected as County Commissioner, Partridge served as a Douglas County Planning Commissioner and spent three years as the Beef Superintendent for the Douglas County 4-H Program.
 A strong advocate of the County’s agricultural heritage, he is also a co-founder of the Douglas County Beef Educational Grant Program.

-Partridge holds an undergraduate degree in Health and Safety Education from Purdue University and double Masters Degrees in Athletic Training and Physical Therapy from West Virginia University and Arcadia University, respectively.
+Partridge was raised in a small town in Indiana and holds a Bachelors Degree in Health and Safety Education from Purdue University and double Master’s Degrees in Athletic Training and Physical Therapy from West Virginia University and Arcadia University, respectively.

-Roger and his wife, Nadine, like to relax by spending time at their ranch in Sedalia, working with their horses and cattle, and enjoying the beauty of Colorado.
+Roger and his wife, Nadine, like to relax by spending time at their ranch in Sedalia, working with their horses and cattle, while enjoying the beauty of Colorado.
 He has two sons who both graduated from Douglas County schools and now has two grandchildren.